H.R. 3642: Final Honors Act of 2025

 Why it matters

-This honor is triggered only upon the request of the primary surviving next of kin under section 2(a)(1), meaning the federal government cannot proceed on its own without that family request.
+The honor is triggered only when the primary surviving next of kin requests it.
+The federal government cannot proceed on its own; the choice belongs to the closest surviving family member.

-Architect of the Capitol sets time and rules
+The Architect of the Capitol runs the logistics

 Who benefits from H.R.
 3642?

-The bill gives the Speaker of the House, the President pro tempore of the Senate, and the Architect of the Capitol a clear framework for approving, scheduling, and managing these honors rather than relying on ad hoc decisions.
+The Speaker, the President pro tempore, and the Architect of the Capitol would have a clear framework for approving, scheduling, and managing these honors instead of handling each one as a one-off decision.

 Who is affected by H.R.
 3642?